harshman7/Beyond_the_Apex/API_INTEGRATION.md

 ## Current Implementation

-The application now uses the **Ergast API** (http://ergast.com/api/f1/) for real F1 data with automatic fallback to mock data if the API fails.
+The application now uses the **OpenF1 API** (https://api.openf1.org) exclusively for real F1 data.
+No mock data fallbacks are used.

 ## Features

 - ✅ Real-time F1 data from Ergast API
-- ✅ Automatic fallback to mock data on API errors
+- ✅ Real-time data from OpenF1 API (no mock data)
 - ✅ Response caching (5 minutes)
 - ✅ Loading states and error handling
 - ✅ Custom React hooks for data fetching